Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Domain-driven design calls for cultivating a single language
 For describing the business domain.

-## What is an Example of Ubiquitous Language?
+## What is an Example of a Ubiquitous Language?

 Let’s say we are working on an advertising campaign management system.